Fesenmyer is your Consumer Warrior

 • Child support payments

-Why do I need a Columbus Chapter 7 lawyer when declaring bankruptcy?
+Why do I need a Columbus Chapter 7 lawyer when declaring bankruptcy in Ohio?

-Should I contact a Chapter 7 bankruptcy attorney or a Chapter 13 bankruptcy attorney?
+Should I declare Chapter 7 bankruptcy or Chapter 13 bankruptcy?

-Let Our Chapter 7 Bankruptcy Attorney Walk You Through the Process and Provide Reassurance
+Our Chapter 7 Bankruptcy Attorney Will Walk You Through the Process

 In these situations, it’s easy to let emotion take over.
 Carefully preparing to file bankruptcy helps keep emotions from running amok and spoiling your family’s fresh start.
 Consider taking the following steps:

-• Gather paperwork.
-The bankruptcy trustee will probably want to review financial documents, like tax returns, W-2 statements, and property records.
+• Gather Paperwork: The bankruptcy trustee will want to review financial documents, like tax returns, paystubs, and property records.
 Gathering these documents now prevents a last-minute scramble for documents later.
 Additionally, the trustee requires a current state-issued identification card as well as a Social Security card.

-Need a Columbus Chapter 7 Attorney?
-We Can Help.
+Who to Call When You Need a Columbus Chapter 7 Lawyer

 • Accessibility: This often-overlooked quality is critical in a lawyer, especially a bankruptcy lawyer.
 Many debtors work with large “bankruptcy mill” law firms.
 Legal assistants handle almost all the work in these law firms.
-But at Fesenmyer Cousino Weinzimmer, your attorney works with you directly and assumes primary responsibility for your case.
+But at Fesenmyer Law Office, your attorney works with you directly and assumes primary responsibility for your case.

 • Dedication: Frankly, many lawyers practice bankruptcy because they think it’s an easy way to build a profitable practice.
 So, if things go sideways, they quickly lose heart.
-In contrast, the Fesenmyer Cousino Weinzimmer legal team is with you until the end of the case.
+In contrast, the Fesenmyer Law Office legal team is with you until the end of the case.

 • Experience: Many lawyers are experienced at filling out bankruptcy forms or sitting in meetings with bankruptcy trustees (people who oversee bankruptcies for judges).
-But only a few attorneys are experienced in matters like adversarial hearings and objections to discharge hearings.
+However, not all attorneys are experienced in matters like adversarial hearings and objections to discharge hearings.

 Attorney Tom Fesenmyer